GAD-DIMNT-CPTEC/GSIBerror/docs/en/usage.md

 ## The `read_records` method

-The `read_records` method is used to read all of the records (ie., horizontal regression coefficients, vertical and horizontal lenght scales and standard deviations) from the matrices and their attributes (ie., number of latitude, longitude and vertical levels).
+The `read_records` method is used to read all the records (ie., horizontal regression coefficients, vertical and horizontal lenght scales and standard deviations) from the matrices and their attributes (ie., number of latitude, longitude and vertical levels).
 The documentation of this method can be accessed by using the following command:

 === "Command"